MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/web-api-metadata-operations-sample.md

 ## Section 1: Create, Retrieve and Update Table

 1. Create the `sample_BankAccount` table.

+   These properties are required: `SchemaName`, `DisplayName`, `DisplayCollectionName`, `HasNotes`, `HasActivities` and `PrimaryNameAttribute`, which must include the LogicalName value of the primary name column.

+   The table must also include one <xref:Microsoft.Dynamics.CRM.StringAttributeMetadata?text=StringAttributeMetadata> column in the `Attributes` collection to be the primary name column for the table.
+That column definition must have `SchemaName`, `MaxLength`, and `DisplayName` values, and `IsPrimaryName` must be set to true.

+   > [!NOTE]
-Note the `MSCRM.SolutionUniqueName: examplesolution` request header and how the `SchemaName` value (`sample_BankAccount`) includes the customization prefix from the publisher.
+   > The `MSCRM.SolutionUniqueName: examplesolution` request header associates this table to the solution.
+   > The `SchemaName` value (`sample_BankAccount`) includes the customization prefix from the publisher.

    **Request**